sunshine-protocol/monetary-futarchy/README.md

 # Monetary Futarchy

 Polkadot does not have a predefined issuance schedule by design.
 Once the network launches and achieves relative stability, it will be necessary to communicate clear expectations for the future issuance schedule to stakeholders.
-This module uses a designated committee to relay clear expectations of future changes akin to Central Bank [forward guidance](https://www.federalreserve.gov/faqs/what-is-forward-guidance-how-is-it-used-in-the-federal-reserve-monetary-policy.htm).
+This module uses a designated committee to relay expectations of future changes akin to Central Bank [forward guidance](https://www.federalreserve.gov/faqs/what-is-forward-guidance-how-is-it-used-in-the-federal-reserve-monetary-policy.htm).

 ## Understanding the Polkadot Treasury